caferlop/LookforBussinessApp/README.md

 businesses taking as a center the center of the map.
 If you tap in one of the annotations, it will open a simple detail show business details, like a picture, name, phone and address.

-It´s a basic app, but it is programmed to be scalable, using an MVP + Coordinator arquitecture pattern, followinf the solid principles.
+It´s a basic app, but it is programmed to be scalable, using an MVP + Coordinator arquitecture pattern, following the solid principles.

 Within the framework, you´ll find one of the use cases unit tested.